-Conformity with NPPF: Section 12; Core Planning Principles (paragraph 17)Achieving well-designed and beautiful places
+Conformity with NPPF: Section 12; Core Planning Principles (paragraph 17)

-- 110 Policy EN1 of the SKDC Core Strategy Together, Local Plan Policies EN1 Landscape Character and DE1 Promoting Good Design sets a number of criteria against which new development will be assessed, including that development should: - be appropriate to the character and significant natural, historic and cultural attributes and features of the landscape within which it is situated, and contribute to its conservation, enhancement or restoration; - make a positive contribution to the local distinctiveness, vernacular and character of the area; - provide sufficient private amenity space; - retain and incorporate important on site features; - provide well designed hard and soft landscaping; - effectively incorporate onsite infrastructure.

-Those and other related requirements are set out fully in Local Plan Policies EN1 and DE1.

-Ensure there is no adverse impact on the amenity of neighbouring users; Specific criteria within policy EN1 concern the built environment and aim to ensure development is appropriate to its character and context, including:

-- 2. local distinctiveness and sense of place - 3. historic character, patterns and attributes of the landscape - 4. the layout and scale of buildings and designed spaces - 5. the quality and character of the built fabric and their settings - 111 The defining characteristics of the Parish and its settlements are set out in Sections 2 and 4 of the Neighbourhood Plan and presented within the SKDC Conservation Area Appraisal 2014 Draft-Review (and subsequent versions of this document).
-The Hough on the Hill Landscape Character Assessment (October 2013) also considers the historic development and character of the Parish in relation to both the built and natural environment. - To provide a consistent and locally-specific basis for considering the design of developments in Hough on the Hill, Design Guidance has been produced in association with the Hough on the Hill Neighbourhood Plan.
-The intention of the guidance, which is set out in Annex 1, is to set out core design principles in the local context, whilst allowing scope for creative interpretation and innovation.
-It is intended that the guidance will be developed further in accordance with evolving national guidance and best practice in the preparation and presentation of design guidance and design codes.
-Any subsequent versions or variations of the Hough on the Hill, Neighbourhood Plan Design Guidance will be the subject of appropriate consultation, including local community consultation, before they are finalised and adopted.
-At that stage, the new guidance will be published as the outdated Annex 1.
+- 107 Policy EN1 of the SKDC Core Strategy sets a number of criteria against which new development will be assessed and states that it must be appropriate to the character and significant natural, historic and cultural attributes and features of the landscape within which it is situated, and contribute to its conservation, enhancement or restoration.
+Specific criteria within policy EN1 concern the built environment and aim to ensure development is appropriate to its character and context, including: - 2. local distinctiveness and sense of place - 3. historic character, patterns and attributes of the landscape - 4. the layout and scale of buildings and designed spaces - 5. the quality and character of the built fabric and their settings - 108 The defining characteristics of the Parish and its settlements are set out in Sections 2 and 4 of the Neighbourhood Plan and presented within the SKDC Conservation Area Appraisal 2014 Draft Review (and subsequent versions of this document).
+The Hough on the Hill Landscape Character Assessment (October 2013) also considers the historic development and character of the Parish in relation to both the built and natural environment.